Saatarko/movies_rec_system/README.md

 4. **Full recommendations**: >5 ratings — we cluster the user vector.
 5. **Promotion/blocking**: a filtering system at the search results level.

-## 🧰 Technologies used
-- DVC, Airflow, MLflow
-- Scikit-learn (KMeans), Implicit ALS
-- Autoencoder, PyTorch (RatingPredictor)
-- Interactive mockup is available at:
-(*Warning, the server goes into sleep mode after 48 hours of inactivity.
-Any request will wake it up from this state, but it will take about 20-30 minutes (the server will load datasets of about 1.5 GB into memory))
 ---

 ## 🔹 Part 1: Content-based model